istio/istio/README.md

 policy/control/telemetry - so testing/staging of new settings and versions can be performed by a different role than the prod version.

-The target is production users who want to select, tune and understand each binary that gets deployed, and select which combination to use.
+The intended users of this repo are users running Istio in production who want to select, tune and understand each binary that gets deployed, and select which combination to use.

-Note that each component can be installed in parallel with an existing Istio 1.0 or 1.1 install in Istio-system.
+Note: each component can be installed in parallel with an existing Istio 1.0 or 1.1 install in `istio-system`.
 The new components will not interfere with existing apps, but can interoperate and it is possible to gradually move apps from Istio 1.0/1.1 to the new environments and across environments ( for example canary -> prod )

-Note - there are still some cluster roles that may need to be fixed, most likely cluster permissions will need to move to the security component.
+Note: there are still some cluster roles that may need to be fixed, most likely cluster permissions will need to move to the security component.

 # Everything is Optional

 Each component in the new installer is optional.
-User can install the component defined in the new installer, use the equivalent component in istio-system, configured with the official installer, or use a different version or implementation.
+Users can install the component defined in the new installer, use the equivalent component in `istio-system`, configured with the official installer, or use a different version or implementation.

 For example you may use your own Prometheus and Graphana installs, or you may use a specialized/custom certificate provisioning tool, or use components that are centrally managed and running in a different cluster.

-This is work in progress - building on top of the multi-cluster installer.
+This is a work in progress - building on top of the multi-cluster installer.

 As an extreme, the goal is to be possible to run Istio workloads in a cluster without installing any Istio component in that cluster.
 Currently the minimum we require is the security provider (node agent or citadel).